Tommaso dei Cavalieri: Relationship with Michelangelo

 Michelangelo Buonarroti met the young Tommaso dei Cavalieri during a stay in Rome in 1532.
-No definite image produced by Michaelangelo of Cavalieri has survived, though his contemporaries commented on his good looks and cultivated nature.
-Benedetto Varchi wrote that Cavalieri was of "incomparable beauty with graceful manners", and "charming [in] demeanor".
+Although his contemporaries commented on his good looks and cultivated nature, no definite image of Michelangelo's Cavalieri has survived.
+Benedetto Varchi wrote that Cavalieri was of "incomparable beauty with graceful manners", and was "charming [in] demeanour".

 Michelangelo became infatuated with the young Roman patrician.
-Vasari noted that "Infinitely more than any other friend, Michelangelo loved the young Tommaso", who became the object of Michelangelo's passion, his muse and the inspiration for letters, numerous poems, and works of visual art.
+Vasari noted that "Infinitely more than any other friend, Michelangelo loved the young Tommaso", who became the object of Michelangelo's passion, his muse, and the inspiration for letters, numerous poems, and works of visual art.
 The pair would remain devoted to each other until Michelangelo's death in 1564.

 The earliest surviving letter from Cavalieri to Michelangelo is dated to 1 January 1533.
 The letter gives clues to their budding relationship through a conversation about art.
-According to Cavalieri, they are united by a mutual love for art, and the letter refers to "Those works of mine that you have seen with your own eyes, and which have caused you to show me no small affection".
+According to Cavalieri, they were united by a mutual love for art, and the letter refers to "Those works of mine that you have seen with your own eyes, and which have caused you to show me no small affection".
 According to Gayford (2013), "Whatever the strength of his feelings, Michelangelo’s relationship with Tommaso de'Cavalieri is unlikely to have been a physical, sexual affair.
 For one thing, it was acted out through poems and images that were far from secret.
 Even if we do not choose to believe Michelangelo’s protestations of the chastity of his behaviour, Tommaso’s high social position and the relatively public nature of their relationship make it improbable that it was not platonic".

-Drawings
+Novel finished drawings

-Michelangelo also sent Cavalieri four highly-finished drawings, termed by Johannes Wilde presentation drawings.
+Michelangelo sent Cavalieri four highly-finished drawings, termed by Johannes Wilde presentation drawings.
 These were a new kind of drawing, completed works meant as presents, rather than sketches or studies.
-They, too, were greatly appreciated by Cavalieri, who was very sorry to lend some of them to members of the papal curia.
+They, too, were greatly appreciated by Cavalieri, who was very sorry to have lent some of them to members of the papal curia.
 Giorgio Vasari stood on their great originality.
-The meaning of the drawings is not fully understood, although it is common for scholars to relate them to moralizing themes or ideas about Neoplatonic love.
+The meaning of the drawings is not fully understood, although it is common for scholars to relate them to moralising themes or ideas about Neoplatonic love.